TrimVis/pare/README.md

 ### Automated Coverage Runs
 `benchmark_coverage.sh` is a helper script that will run various benchmarks and create coverage tests on random subset of all given benchmarks.

-An example execution could look like the following command:
+An example execution could look like the following command:<br/>
 `./benchmark_coverage.sh -n "all" -j 64 -b ../cvc5-repo/build/ -a "--tlimit 10000" ./benchmarks/nonincremental_2024.04.23/non-incremental/ ./benchmark_runs/tlimit10000-trace/`

 *Command Breakdown*